 Key fragrance notes: pink pepper, Turkish rose petals, raspberry blossom, Turkish rose absolute, papyrus, white amber

 Compared to other iconic perfume brands like Chanel and Dior, Byredo is a relative newcomer.
 Therefore, the fact that this signature rose perfume is one of the most highly coveted perfumes (rose and otherwise!) is telling as to how truly delectable and special it is.
 It's the kind of scent that racks in the compliments.
 (So prepare yourself.)

 Key fragrance notes: lychee accord, Damascene rose oil, peony accord, centifolia rose absolute, musks

-Prepare yourself because this brand-new rose debut from Maison Francis Kurkdjian is in a league of its own.
+Prepare yourself because this delicious rose scent from Maison Francis Kurkdjian— it's in a league of its own.
 Not only does it feel like a sparkling accessory in its own right due to how pretty it smells, but each bottle is made from 400 freshly bloomed roses.

 Key fragrance notes: orange, patchouli, Turkish rose